Mohammadhifza/Expense-Tracker-/README.md

 # Expense-Tracker-
-Leave Tracker App – Salesforce Lightning Web Components Application
+Expense Tracker App – A Salesforce Lightning Web Components Application for Managing Employee Expenses

-Description:
-The Leave Tracker App is a Salesforce Lightning Web Components (LWC) application designed to manage employee leave requests with a streamlined manager approval workflow.
-This application provides a complete leave management system built on the Salesforce platform using Lightning Web Components, Apex classes, and custom objects.
-It allows employees to submit leave requests and managers to approve or reject them with real-time status updates.
+This application provides a complete expense management system built on the Salesforce platform using Lightning Web Components (LWC), Apex classes, and custom objects.
+It allows employees to submit expense requests and managers to approve or reject them with real-time status updates.

-Project Features:

-Custom Objects: The project includes a LeaveRequest object with fields for From Date, To Date, Reason, Status, User, and Manager Comment.

-Frontend: Built using Lightning Web Components for a clean, responsive interface that works across desktop and mobile devices.

-Backend: Uses Apex controllers to handle data operations and business logic with role-based access control.
+The project includes a custom Expense__c object with fields for Date, Category, Amount, Description, Receipt, Status, User, and Manager Comment.
+The frontend is built using Lightning Web Components with a clean, responsive interface that works across desktop and mobile devices.
+The backend uses Apex controllers to handle data operations and business logic with role-based access control.

-Employee Functionality: Employees can submit new leave requests, view personal request history, edit pending requests, and track the status of submissions.
+Employees can:

+Submit new expense requests.

+View their personal expense history.

+Edit pending requests.

+Track the status of their submissions.

+Managers can:

+View all team expense requests.

+Approve or reject requests with one-click actions.

+Add comments to requests.

-Manager Functionality: Managers can view all team leave requests, approve or reject them with one-click actions, add comments, and manage the approval workflow through a comprehensive dashboard.
+Manage the approval workflow through a comprehensive dashboard.

-Development Phases:
-The application was developed in 10 phases, covering:
+The application was developed in 10 phases covering:

-Project Setup

-Custom Object Creation

-Apex Development
+Project setup and environment initialization

+Custom object creation (Expense__c)

+Apex class development for business logic

-Lightning Web Components Creation
+Lightning Web Components creation

-Lightning App Setup
+Lightning App and page setup

-User Acceptance Testing
+User Acceptance Testing (UAT)

-Manager Approval Workflow Implementation

-Controller Enhancements
+Manager approval workflow implementation

+Controller enhancements for role-based views

-Performance Optimization
+Performance optimization and debugging

-Comprehensive Testing and Verification
+Comprehensive testing and verification

-Developer:
-SHAIK BAJI, Electronics and Communication Engineering Student
+Built by: MOHAMMAD HIFZA, Electronics and Communication Engineering Student
-Contact: bajishaikmj@gmail.com
+Contact: mohammad.hifza2601@gmail.com

-Technologies Used:
+Technologies used:

-Salesforce Lightning Platform, Lightning Web Components, Apex, Custom Objects, Lightning Design System, Visual Studio Code, Salesforce CLI
+Salesforce Lightning Platform

+Lightning Web Components (LWC)

+Apex Classes

+Salesforce Custom Objects

+Salesforce Lightning Design System (SLDS)

+Visual Studio Code

+Salesforce CLI